openpnp/openpnp/BlindsFeeder.md

 ![grafik](https://user-images.githubusercontent.com/9963310/73121514-0378d800-3f7b-11ea-8a71-36d390341d39.png)

-**Side Note**: I tried using USB to print directly but this was no good.
-The filigrane structures of the BlindsFeeder create so many G-codes per time unit that the serial transmission and/or the G-code interpreter/motion planner were overwhelmed.
-The Printer kept slowing down to a crawl, especially on the sprocket thorns.
-The quality of the 3D print is not indifferent to speed, the sprocket thorns come out differently.
+**Side Note**: Don't try printing using USB.
+The filigrane structures of the BlindsFeeder create so many G-codes per time unit that the serial transmission and/or the G-code interpreter/motion planner are overwhelmed.
+The Printer slows down to a crawl, especially on the sprocket thorns.
+The quality of the 3D print is affected by this, the sprocket thorns come out differently.
 It still does that to a degree even from the SD card (guess that's the 8bit controller finally showing its limits).

 ### 3D Print